Neurodiverse Learners, Metronome Reading and Learning

 Click or Tap any of the books on this page to view on Amazon.com.

-Metronome Reading Activities offer simple, fun, exercises to boost brain timing, visual perception, and reading skills for grades one and two.
-Set the metronome to 50 BPM and adjust as needed.
+Metronome Reading Activities provides quick, engaging exercises to improve timing, visual perception, and reading for grades one and two.
+Metronome and beat tapping activities are integrated throughout the book.
+Children should practice to increase their tapping and reading speed.

 Reading To A Beat